-Are you facing an issue with your WordPress website that only homepage is working and rest of the posts or pages are showing ‘404’ error.
-In other words, all of the pages except the homepage of your website is showing page not found error?
+Are you facing any issue with your WordPress website that only the homepage is working and the rest of the posts or pages are showing a ‘404’ error?
+In other words, all of the pages except the homepage of your website are showing a page not found error?

 Possible cause of posts returning 404 error:

 - There could be a problem with your permalink settings.

 How to fix the posts returning 404 errors on your WordPress website?

 Fixing this issue is pretty simple.
 You can follow any of the below methods:

 - Fix .htaccess file: You can access your WordPress root directory through the FTP file manager and download the .htaccess file.

 If it doesn’t exist, create a blank text file, add the default .htaccess code to it and save it as .htaccess.
 After that, you can upload it back to the root directory of your server.
 You can find the default .htaccess code from a fresh WordPress setup.